FolkComputer/folk/README.md

-We're working on a more complete open-source release for 2024, which would open up our internal GitHub repository, document the installation process, and provide canonical examples/demos to show what's possible -- if you don't know what this is, then you might want to wait for that release.
+We're working on a more complete open-source release for 2024, which would open up our internal GitHub repository, document the installation process, and provide canonical examples/demos to show what's possible.
+If you don't know what this is, then you might want to wait for that release.

 -----